elizabethts/Tuesday-June-Fourth/README.md

-# Walkie Talkie: Tuesday, June 3rd.
+# Code Walkie Talkie: Tuesday, June 3rd.

 In breakout groups of 2-4 people each, you will **pair program** through **exploratory data analysis** of `survey.csv`, in this repo.